 Some local governments impose occupancy taxes on short-term rentals.
 Given that Airbnb is not exclusively responsible for helping you to manage your obligations with regard to Airbnb taxes, you may be required to remit these taxes on your own.

 The regulations surrounding occupancy taxes vary greatly from one city to the next.
-In addition, the name of the tax itself may also vary with some cities referring to occupancy tax as hotel tax or transient lodging tax.
+In addition, the name of the tax itself may also vary with some cities referring to occupancy tax as a hotel tax or transient lodging tax.

 If you offer additional services for your Airbnb business, such as meals or laundry services, the IRS may actually consider you as running a business rather than as receiving passive income as a real estate investor.
 In this case, you will be required to report your income and expenses as self-employment income.